 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with the financial liabilities.
-The company is not exposed to any significant liquidity risk.
+The enterprise is exposed to this risk mainly in respect of its due to Canada Lands Company CLC Limited, Algonquins of Ontario Opportunities Trust and Algonquin Treaty Negotiations Funding Trust.